rapid7/insightconnect-plugins/box/help.md

 # Description

 [Box](https://www.box.com/) is a popular cloud storage solutions for consumers and businesses of any size.
-Using InsightConnect you can manage users and files.
+Using the InsightConnect plugin you can manage users and files.

 This plugin utilizes the [Box SDK](https://box-python-sdk.readthedocs.io/en/latest/) Python library.